guoqingbao/vllm.rs/ReadMe.md

 💡Use the Rust PD Server (see **PD Disaggregation**) if decoding stalls during prefilling of long-context requests.

-💡When `context-cache` enabled, `--force-cache` enables fingerprint-based session detection if `session_id` not provided in the client side.
+💡When `context-cache` enabled, fingerprint-based session detection is enabled by default if `session_id` not provided in the client side.

  ⚠️Low quantization may cause **"Thinking Process Truncated"** for reasoning models, use BF16, Q6K/Q8_0, GPTQ/AWQ can mitigate the problem, or disable `context-cache` or disable reasoning through `thinking=False` / `enable_thinking=False` might also help.